 If you're on Buildium's Pro subscription plan, your first 5 bank accounts approved for ePay are included for free.

 After the initial setup, you are only charged when you use ePay.

-Incoming and outgoing payments by EFT/eCheck cost $0.50 per transaction.
-Incoming payments by credit or debit card cost 2.75% of the total transaction cost.
+- Incoming payments by credit or debit card cost 2.95% of the total transaction cost.

 All associated fees are charged to your Buildium subscription, which can be found by navigating to Settings > Account and billing.

 Note: Some of these fees are waived for customers on Buildium's Pro subscription plan.
 Please see our website for further pricing details.

 You can set up convenience fees to offset the costs of ePay.

 When you are first approved for ePay, you will be approved for a certain amount of hold days for deposits and withdrawals.
 Hold days control how long it takes for the cash for an EFT or credit card transaction to move electronically between bank accounts.